Money & Property Issues for Married Couples

 The Courts can make Orders concerning assets not only in this country but also assets held overseas be it family trusts, bank accounts or properties.
 The Court has extremely wide powers and there are many complex issues which arise when dealing with assets held off shore including tax and trust implications as well as enforcement.
 We have had significant experience in assisting clients when faced with such problems.
 These may necessitate seeking advice from foreign lawyers and also accountants.

-The legal framework and procedure for financial matters urges the parties to try to reach agreement between themselves, this can be directly, through solicitors or mediation and consent orders can be drafted and filed with the Court to ensure that any agreement becomes legally binding.
+The legal framework and procedure for financial matters urges the parties to try to reach agreement between themselves, this can be directly, through solicitors and consent orders can be drafted and filed with the Court to ensure that any agreement becomes legally binding.

 Money & Property Solicitors